 - Assist boards and commissions during the Sunset Committee review process and with compliance of the committee's recommendations.

-On average, the division issues over 11,000 licenses to new applicants and renews over 29,000 licenses each year.
-Each year, the division also receives over 800 complaints and conducts over 600 investigations.
+The number of active licenses averages over 85,000.
+On average, the division issues over 11,000 licenses to new applicants and renews over 30,000 licenses each year.
+Each year, the division also receives over 900 complaints and conducts over 600 investigations.